V is for Vulnerability: The Glue of Your Relationship

 Vulnerability is Hard!

 Let me tell you I get it that being vulnerable is hard.
 I’ve struggled with this myself as well.
 That’s what makes us human.
 If we trusted everything and everyone then we would be in danger.
 Ya … Ha!
 Sure... let me just be vulnerable and expose myself outside the cave so the saber tooth tiger can easily find me and eat me and I’ll die.
 No thank you!
 But not every situation and person is the equivalent to a sabertooth tiger situation.
 Learning who is safe and what makes them safe so that you can be entirely vulnerable is key.
+Creating this safety in your relationship with the safety net will allow your relationship to be that safe haven where your heart is fully and completely held.

 Yikes!
 Come fully out of the cave?!
 I knew he was safe to show my heart.
 Well, my mind said I totally could.
 I’ve checked in multiple times and the evidence was fully there.
 I knew he was safe.
 No 11-inch teeth, just love and kisses.
 But my heart and the past hurts from others in life was like that anxious guy in the movie Inside Out running around inside my cave screaming.

 I mean what if I stepped out of the cave and showed him my whole heart and he didn’t like it?
 Stomped on it?
 Shamed it?
+Hurt it?
 Or he would run back into his cave and so when I reach out in return I would be alone outside the cave and would feel no hammock there to catch me.

 That was the risk.
 He could have done all those things.
 Whew, makes my heart jump right now just thinking of it.